roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 ---
 layout:     post
-title:      Monitoring SSL Certificate Expiry
+title:      Monitoring SSL Certificate Expiry in GCP and Kubernetes
 date:       2017-09-11 16:49
 type:       post
 draft:      true
 ---

-Monitoring SSL Certificate Expiry in GCP and Kubernetes
+*diagram showing all the copmonents we're going to use*

 ## Problem